 Other Ways to Fund Home Improvements

 If you cannot get a grant, there are other low-cost ways to pay for these changes to your home.
-The Federal Housing Administration’s (FHA) 203(k) rehabilitation loan may be a good option.
+For example, the Federal Housing Administration’s (FHA) 203(k) rehabilitation loan may be a good option.
 This loan allows you to refinance your current mortgage, rolling the cost of revamping your home into your balance.

 Fannie Mae’s HomeStyle Renovation Mortgage and Freddie Mac’s CHOICERenovation Mortgages may also be good options to look at.
-Make sure you shop around with a few lenders before you apply for a loan.
-This will allow you to get the best rate.
+Make sure you shop around with a few lenders before you apply for a loan, which will allow you to get the best rate.